maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/non-controlled-object.md

 # Non-Controlled Object

 Many games will require physics bodies to be networked, even if not controlled by players or the server.
-These objects can also work along-side the new state system by adding a basic prediction script on them.&#x20;
+These objects can also work along-side the new state system by adding a basic prediction script on them.

 It's worth noting that you can also 'control' non-owned objects on the server by using base.HasAuthority.
 This was discussed previously [here](controlling-an-object.md).

-## Sample Script
+## Sample script

 Below is a full example script to synchronize a non-controlled rigidbody.
 Since the rigidbody is only reactive, input polling is not needed.
 Otherwise you'll find the data structures are near identical to the ones where we took input.